jeanrauwers/mern-course-bootcamp/README.md

 ### Milestones of the project

-<strong>Series get more than 1000 likes in the first video I will create a React-Native app for it!</strong><br />
+Series get more than <strong>1000 likes in the first video</strong> I will create a React-Native app for it!<br />
-<strong>Series get more than 5000 likes in the first video I will add Social Media functionality such as user profile</strong><br />
+Series get more than <strong>5000 likes in the first video</strong> I will add Social Media functionality such as user profile<br />

 So please share this video with your friends and leave the like.